Strom Thurmond: 1990s and 2000s

-Thurmond launched his campaign for a seventh term on February 12, 1990, citing that he had never before felt "a stronger obligation to continue my work for the future of our state and our nation."
+Thurmond launched his campaign for an eighth term on February 12, 1990, citing that he had never before felt "a stronger obligation to continue my work for the future of our state and our nation."
 Thurmond, then age 87, billed himself as having the health of a man in his fifties.
 The South Carolina Democratic Party faced difficulty recruiting a candidate which they believed had a chance of defeating Thurmond.
 In the general election, Thurmond defeated retired intelligence officer Bob Cunningham, who had been his Republican primary opponent in 1984.
 (Cunningham had switched parties in 1990.)

 In early 1990, Thurmond sponsored a crime bill concurrent with another measure of the same intent, his version receiving the support of President Bush.
 Thurmond charged the Democratic proposal with aiding criminals and furthering the loss of rights on the part of victims.
 In June, the bill was nearly doomed following a procedural vote that forced Senate leaders to work toward modifying its provisions.
 Thurmond proposed that his fellow senators accept portions of the bill that the Senate had already passed including provisions expanding the number of federal crimes for which the death penalty could apply from 23 to 30 and restrictions on the number of appeals a condemned inmate may file in Federal courts, and the ban on the sale and manufacture of nine types of semiautomatic weapons.
 In 1992, the Senate voted on an anti-crime bill, Thurmond predicting that it would not pass due to what he considered its lack of strength: "This weak bill expands the rights of criminals.
 It is a fraud.
 It is a sham."
 He stated that President Bush had told him in advance of his intent to veto the bill if it passed.

 After President Bush nominated Clarence Thomas for Associate Justice, Thomas visited Thurmond and stated that he had been fortunate as a result of the Civil Rights Movement assisting him in getting out of poverty, a departure from his previous position of African-Americans achieving success through hard work and individual initiative.
 The New York Times observed, "Judge Thomas's remarks in Mr. Thurmond's office were not in response to reporters' specific questions and were clearly intended to rebut critics, including some by members of civil rights organizations, who say he should not be confirmed because of his vociferous opposition to affirmative action and racial quotas in hiring."
 In September, as Thomas appeared before the Senate Judiciary Committee, Thurmond interrupted a line of questioning by Howard Metzenbaum to defend Thomas against a complaint that Thomas had answered questions about cases except for abortion.
 Thurmond voted for Thomas's confirmation, and the latter was confirmed by the Senate in October 1991.